GroopABS/Whitepaper/README.md

 ## Key Products

 - CryptoABS platform
-    - Certificate of Assets.
+    - Financial Statement.
-    - Certificate of repayment ability.
+    - Certificate of debt-paying ability.
-    - Provide secondary market transactions.
+    - Provide secondary market transactions platform.
-    - Assist in creating smart contracts with different asset types.
+    - Assist in creating Smart contracts with different types of asset.
-    - Certificate of Assets.
+    - Proof of Assets.
-    - audit documents.
+    - Auditing documents.
     - Signature of regulatory unit (issuer, auditor).
 - Crypto Asset-Backed Security
-- Every Token has a real asset unit behind it.
+- Every Token has a real asset unit as a collateral.
 - Open Source project
     - Cryptographic Assets Smart Contract Library

 ## Key Processes

-- Construct the CryptoABS platform.
+- Build the CryptoABS platform.
-- Build a Proof of Asset service that produces credit ratings for individual Assets.
+- Build a "Proof of Asset" service that produces credit ratings system for individual Assets.
-- the structure of the real assets and Ethereum bridge, with the asset certificate (Token) to replace the physical assets, so that assets through Smart Contract a subsidiary to trade assets.
+- Construct the bridge between real assets and Ethereum, with the asset certificate (Token) to replace the physical assets, to trade assets through the Smart Contract.
-- Smart Contract Library with various asset types, including Stock, Bonds.
+- Smart Contract Library with various types of asset, including Stock, Bonds.
-Constructing the Trust Model of Multi - party Participant Supervision.
+- Construct the Trust Model of Multi-party participant supervision & control.

 ### Product Life Cycle